lab11/socitrack/software/module/firmware/API.md

 IF byte1 == 0x1:
 Byte  2:       Number of ranges.
 Bytes 3-n:     8 bytes of anchor EUI then 4 bytes of range in millimeters.
+Bytes (n-3)-n: Can contain epoch time if n % 8 != 0

 IF byte1 == 0x2:
 Bytes 2-3:     Round number
 Bytes 4-8:     Round A timestamp.
 TX/RX depends on which node index this node is.
 Bytes 9-12:    Diff between Round A timestamp and Round B timestamp.
 Bytes 13-16:   Diff between Round B timestamp and Round C timestamp.
 Bytes 17-20:   Diff between Round C timestamp and Round D timestamp.

-TODO
+IF byte1 == 0x3:
+bytes 2-n: master EUI

+IF byte1 == 0x4:
+Byte  2:       Number of ranges
+Bytes 3-n:     1*4 bytes of EUI then 30*4 bytes of raw ranges in millimeters.
+Bytes (n-3)-n: Can contain epoch time if n % (1 + 30)*4 != 0

 ```